Jozty/website/content/functions/sum.md

 ---
-title: sum function
+title: Sum function
-description: a thorough tour of sum function
+description: Adds together all the elements of a list.
+keywords: Sum
 ---

 ## Sum